ciscoheat/superforms-web/src/routes/components/+page.md

 </form>
 ```

+[SuperValidated](https://superforms.rocks/api#supervalidate-return-type) is the return type from [superValidate](https://superforms.rocks/api#supervalidateadapter--data-adapter--options-options), which we called in the load function.

-Use it by passing the form data from `+page.svelte` to the component, making it much less cluttered:
+This component can now be passed the `SuperValidated` form data (from the `PageData` we returned from `+page.server.ts`), making the page much less cluttered:

 **+page.svelte**